-"If you're working a normal 9–5 job, people don't think there are people who are seriously mentally unwell in their midst," she says.
+"If you're working a normal nine-to-five job, people don't think there are people who are seriously mentally unwell in their midst," she says.
 "I've heard people make jokes and comments that I think they wouldn't make if they knew.
-I have self-harm scars, and if they see [the scars], they feel uncomfortable—and it's because they assume that if they're working with me, I must be 'normal' and not have anything 'wrong.'"
+I have self-harm scars, and if they see [the scars] they feel uncomfortable – and it's because they assume that if they're working with me I must be 'normal' and not have anything 'wrong'."

-The reality is that some people with chronic and less common mental health problems—BDP, PTSD, or psychosis, for example—are too ill to work, and we need to make sure they are properly cared for.
+The reality is that some people with chronic and less common mental health problems – BDP, or PTSD, or psychosis, for example – are too ill to work, and we need to make sure they are properly cared for.
 However, there are also many with these conditions who can work if they get the support they need.
-Hannah doesn't believe she is any less capable than someone with a clean bill of mental health—just that she's different.
-"When I'm low I can't get my work done, so I might have two days where I've hardly done anything, but sometimes I'm high and I get a whole week's work done in a day and a half," she says.
+Hannah doesn't believe she is any less capable than someone with a clean bill of mental health – just that she's different.
+"When I'm low I can't get my work done, so I might have two days where I've hardly done anything, but sometimes I'm high and I get a whole week's work done in a day-and-a-half," she says.
 "It kind of balances out in the end."

 On the positive side, this is legal and binding.
 It also means that employers must make "reasonable adjustments" to work practices and provide other aids and adaptations.
 However, what works on paper can play out very differently in practice.
 If you did feel you were unfairly treated, you'd have to call an employment tribunal, which costs a lot of money and can take a long time.
 In addition, depression and anxiety can come in patches and can be severe, but still last for a shorter period than 12 months, meaning you're technically not protected by the law.